 At Talbot Heath we believe that all pupils should be encouraged to fulfil their potential.
 The school has a duty to identify and assess a child's Special Educational Needs so that the individual can be helped to overcome barriers to learning and fulfil their potential.
+At Talbot Heath we follow the Graduated Approach to SEN (see DfE SEND Code of Practice January 2015) which follows the cycle of 'Assess', 'Plan', 'Do', 'Review'.

 This policy should be read in conjunction with the DfE SEND Code of Practice January 2015 and The School SEND Code of Practice (appendix I)